adamzareba/adamzareba.github.io/_posts/2018-03-19-Audit-entities-with-Hibernate-Envers.md

 Notice that we won’t modify logic of business code, we won’t change any service responsible for running database operations itself.

 ## Configure Hibernate Envers
-First of all we will setup separate database schema to store audited records, since we’re using Spring boot we can do it like below:
+First of all we will setup separate database schema to store audited records, since we’re using Spring Boot we can do it like below:
 ```properties
 spring.jpa.properties.org.hibernate.envers.default_schema=audit
 ```
 Some other useful properties to be set you can find in [EnversSettings](https://docs.jboss.org/hibernate/orm/5.2/javadocs/org/hibernate/envers/configuration/EnversSettings.html).

 Then just add the [@Audited](https://docs.jboss.org/hibernate/orm/5.2/javadocs/org/hibernate/envers/Audited.html) annotation either on an @Entity (to audit the whole entity) or on specific @Columns (if you need to audit specific properties only).
 It allows for Hibernate Envers to audit the values during create, update and delete operations.
-For all entities except Car we have declare @Audited:
+For all entities except Car we have to declare @Audited:

 ```java
 @Entity